diogotcorreia/master-thesis/docs/content/ch02-background.typ

 This attribute/item distinction is important because it dictates how that data can be accessed.
-In case of an attribute, it can be accessed statically through dot-notation, and dynamically through the built-in `getattr` and its writing counterpart `setattr`, as exemplified in @code:python-access-attributes.
+In the case of an attribute, it can be accessed statically through dot-notation, and dynamically through the built-in `getattr` and its writing counterpart `setattr`, as exemplified in @code:python-access-attributes.